pivorodrigues/devopstips/acsa.md

 - Objects are cached for the life of the **TTL (Time To Live)**.

-- You cab clear cached objects, but you will be charged.
+- You can clear cached objects, but you will be charged.

+- CloudFront is a global service.

+- You can invalidate cached objects, but, you will be charged.

+#

+**Snowball - Exam Tips**

+- Understand what Snowball is.

+- Understand what Snowball Can.

+- Import to S3.

+- Export from S3